-In this episode, Ryan talks with Eric Chiu, Executive Director of the Pre-Health Programs for Kaplan Test Prep and he is in charge of the MCAT prep at Kaplan.
+In this episode, I talk with Eric Chiu, Executive Director of the Pre-Health Programs for Kaplan Test Prep.
+He is in charge of the MCAT prep at Kaplan.

 - Finishing his undergrad degree in electrical engineering